-The Plan and Trust will be governed by the laws of Missouri (and venue for any cause of action brought up by a claimant involving benefits under the Plan shall be filed and conducted exclusively in the federal courts in the Eastern District of Missouri to the extent not governed by federal law.
+The Plan and Trust will be governed by the laws of Missouri to the extent not governed by federal law.

 Benefits provided by the Plan are NOT insured by the Pension Benefit Guaranty Corporation (PBGC) under Title IV of the Employee Retirement Income Security Act of 1974 because the insurance provisions under ERISA are not applicable to this type of Plan.